Replication crisis: In nutrition science

 In nutrition science, for most food ingredients, there were studies that found that the ingredient has an effect on cancer risk.
 Specifically, out of a random sample of 50 ingredients from a cookbook, 80% had articles reporting on their cancer risk.
 Statistical significance decreased for meta-analyses.

 In economics

 Economics has lagged behind other social sciences and psychology in its attempts to assess replication rates and increase the number of studies that attempt replication.
 A 2016 study in the journal Science replicated 18 experimental studies published in two leading economics journals, The American Economic Review and the Quarterly Journal of Economics, between 2011 and 2014.
-It found that about 39% failed to reproduce the original results.
+It found that approximately 61% of studies successfully replicated, though the replicated effect sizes were only 66% of the original reported effect sizes on average, suggesting that the original studies' effect sizes were inflated.
 About 20% of studies published in The American Economic Review are contradicted by other studies despite relying on the same or similar data sets.
 A study of empirical findings in the Strategic Management Journal found that about 30% of 27 retested articles showed statistically insignificant results for previously significant findings, whereas about 4% showed statistically significant results for previously insignificant findings.